hashicorp/terraform-provider-aws/website/docs/r/cognito_risk_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The AWS account ID for the user pool owner.
+* `id` - The user pool ID. or The user pool ID and Client Id separated by a `:` if the configuration is client specific.

 ## Import